SunderB/asteroids/README.md

 # asteroids
-A little astrroids game made in Game Maker
+A little asteroids game made in Game Maker